Codeinwp/otter-blocks/readme.md

 **License:** GPLv3
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.en.html

 Otter is a dynamic collection of page building blocks and templates for the WordPress block editor.
-Create beautiful and attracting posts, pages, and landing pages with Gutenberg Blocks and Template Library by Otter.
+Create beautiful and attractive posts, pages, and landing pages with Otter - Page Builder Blocks & Extensions for Gutenberg.
 Otter comes with dozens of Gutenberg blocks that are all you need to build beautiful pages in Gutenberg.

 ## Description ##